vacp2p/roadmap/content/acz/ift/2025q1-de-mls-multi-admin.md

 authenticated through Ethereum, designed to support a large user base within the IFT ecosystem.

 We will also strengthen the Premier Research Destination narrative by:
-* Develop a standardized decentralized messaging application with Ethereum authentication by providing a well-structured RFC and a proof of concept (PoC) that demonstrates its practical functionality within the ecosystem.
+* Develop a standardized decentralized messaging application over Waku network by providing a well-structured RFC and a proof of concept (PoC) that demonstrates its base functionality within the ecosystem.
 This will allow teams and organizations to build their own messaging applications while benefiting from these features.
-* Create a proposal for the Ethereum Foundation (EF) to apply for EF grants to promote the testnet and gain support from the Ethereum ecosystem.
+* Create a proposal for the Ethereum Foundation (EF) to apply for EF grants to promote the project and gain support from the Ethereum ecosystem.

 ## Task List